telliott99/MyUnix/ubuntu/virtual-machine.rst

 Our purpose here is to take a look at Linux.

 One way to do that would be to find an old laptop with Windows and wipe it.
 But I don't have one.
 It is possible to "dual boot" OS X and Linux, but it's a pain, from what I understand.
-Another idea is tro try to run Linux on my current laptop, by installing a virtual machine.
+Another idea is to try to run Linux on my current laptop, by installing a virtual machine.

 While we do that we will set up a server.
 We are not going to serve pages to the web at large, but we will serve them to machines on our local network.